stanford-crfm/helm/docs/code.md

    1. For `Scenario`s with datasets that cannot be publicly shared, place a copy of the dataset at path `restricted/<Name of the Scenario>` and read from that path.
       See `NewsQAScenario` and `ICEScenario` for some examples.
-4. Note that you need not enumerate every possible correct answer (nor must there even necessarily be a correct answer).
+1. Note that you need not enumerate every possible correct answer (nor must there even necessarily be a correct answer).
-5. Make sure to document your scenario well with a clear docstring.
+1. Make sure to document your scenario well with a clear docstring.
-6. In addition, specify its `name`, `description`, and `tags`.
+1. In addition, specify its `name`, `description`, and `tags`.
-7. Define a function `get_specname_spec` in `run_specs.py` to retrieve a `ScenarioSpec` for your scenario using a class name corresponding to the Python path of the class (e.g. `helm.benchmark.scenarios.your_scenario.YourScenario`) and any arguments which must be passed as a dictionary of `args`.
-8. Have the `get_specname_spec` function retrieve an `AdapterSpec` for your scenario specifying the type of language model generation which must be performed for the task.
-9. Identify the appropriate metric for your task in one of the `*_metrics.py` files.
+1. Identify the appropriate metric for your task in one of the `*_metrics.py` files.
    If the metric you'd like to use does not exist, follow the directions in [Adding new metrics](#adding-new-metrics).
    Many will be in `basic_metrics.py`.
+1. Define a function in `run_specs.py` annotated with `run_spec_function` to:
+   1. Construct a `ScenarioSpec`
+   for your scenario using a class name corresponding to the Python path of the class (e.g. `helm.benchmark.scenarios.your_scenario.YourScenario`) and any arguments which must be passed as a dictionary of `args`.
+   1. Construct an `AdapterSpec` for your scenario specifying the type of language model generation which must be performed for the task.
-10. Have a `get_metric_spec` function retrieve one or more `MetricSpec` objects for your task, specifying the classname with the Python path of the object, with the same arguments as the `ScenarioSpec` constructor.
+   1. Construct one or more `MetricSpec` objects for your task, specifying the classname with the Python path of the object, with the same arguments as the `ScenarioSpec` constructor.
-11. Have the `get_specname_spec` function return a `RunSpec` object, with a `name` corresponding to the scenario name and any patterns to match in curly braces, a `scenario_spec`, an `adapter_spec`, `metric_specs`, and `groups`.
+   1. Construct and return `RunSpec` object, with a `name` corresponding to the scenario name and any patterns to match in curly braces, a `scenario_spec`, an `adapter_spec`, `metric_specs`, and `groups`.
-12. Attempt to run your task with
+1. Attempt to run your task with
    `venv/bin/helm-run -r yourscenarioname:arg=value` where
    `yourscenarioname` matches the `name` specified in YourScenario
-13. Add the spec to dictionary `CANONICAL_RUN_SPEC_FUNCS` in `src/helm/benchmark/run_specs.py`.
+1. Add the spec to dictionary `CANONICAL_RUN_SPEC_FUNCS` in `src/helm/benchmark/run_specs.py`.
-14. Update `src/helm/proxy/static/contamination.yaml` with models that we trained on your scenario (i.e. contaminated).
+1. Update `src/helm/proxy/static/contamination.yaml` with models that we trained on your scenario (i.e. contaminated).
-15. Add a schema to `src/helm/benchmark/static/schema.yaml` and add the scenario to `subgroups` as needed.
+1. Add a schema to `src/helm/benchmark/static/schema.yaml` and add the scenario to `subgroups` as needed.

 ## Adding new metrics